Windows OS Hub

 find computers in AD that a specific uses is logged on

-In the same way you can save any information about a workstation or a user to the computer account properties in AD and use it to search computers in AD.
+Similarly, you can write any information about a workstation or user into the properties of computer accounts in AD and use it to search for computers in AD by those criteria.
+The article at the link describes how to add the last logged username and host hardware information to the computer description in AD.

 0 comment